 Access to clean water and sanitation and hygiene

-UNHCR is responsible for ensuring access to water for refugees, and in Rwanda water is an essential part of UNHCR’s work to meet refugee’s basic needs.
-Under international humanitarian standards, refugees should receive a minimum of 15 litres of clean water per person per day in an emergency, or 20 litres per day in older refugee camps.
+Under international humanitarian standards, refugees should receive a minimum of 15 litres of clean water per person per day in an emergency, or 20 litres per day in more established refugee camps.
 These standards reflect the minimum amount required to ensure that refugees enjoy satisfactory conditions of health, sanitation and hygiene.
-Many people forget that this standard includes not only water for drinking, but also cooking, bathing, and cleaning.
+In Rwanda, refugee water consumption in camps currently averages 19 liters per day.

-In Rwanda, we collaborate with sister UN agency UNICEF and project partners PAJER, ARC and World Vision International, to provide refugees with water through various means including the sourcing and trucking of water into refugee camps, the drilling of boreholes and the design, construction and maintenance of water systems and infrastructure which also benefit host communities surrounding the camps.
-As with all UNHCR activities, adaptability and creativity are key when developing water solutions; due to the scarcity of water at the newly created refugee camp of Mahama, for example, the provision of potable water has taken the form of a river water treatment system drawing on water from the Akagera River on the Rwanda-Tanzania border.
+In Rwanda, UNHCR collaborates with partners to provide refugees with water through various means including the sourcing and trucking of water into refugee camps, establishing boreholes as well as utilizing the national water system.
+Maintenance of water systems and construction of infrastructure is also designed to support Rwandan host communities surrounding the camps.
+As with all UNHCR activities, adaptability and innovation are key when developing water and sanitation solutions.

 Shelter & Infrastructure